-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock COCP The Nasdaq Stock Market LLC (The Nasdaq Capital Market)

-As of May 12, 2023, the number of outstanding shares of the registrant's common stock, par value \$0.001 per share, was approximately 10,173,790.
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark if the registrant has accounting standards provided pursuant to Section 13(a) of the Exchange Act. ot to use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12 b-2 of the Act).
+Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock C OCP The Nasdaq Stock Market LLC (The Nasdaq Capital Market) As of August 14, 2023, the number of outstanding shares of the registrant's con- mmon sto ck, par value \$0.001 per share, was approximately 10,173,790.

-35-2528215 (I.R.S.
-Employer Identification No.)

-98011 (Zip Code)

-FORM 10-Q FOR THE QUARTER ENDED March 31, 2023
+FORM 10-Q FOR THE QUARTER ENDED JUNE 30, 2023